 Facebook, Instagram: @saltburnfolkfestival | X: @saltyfolkfest

-Jon Coley (Scribblingtown Folk Club, Manchester) is starting a new monthly acoustic session at The Peer Hat and exploring how different venues support engaging different participants in folk singing.
+Jon Coley (Scribblingtown Folk Club, Manchester) started a new monthly acoustic session at The Peer Hat and explored how different venues engage different participants in folk singing.

 Instagram: @scribblingtown

-Imogen Fell and Ella Brolly (Wolves Lane and Black Rootz, London) are starting ‘Songs from the Land,’ a queer-led series of singing sessions set in a community garden project.
-The sessions welcome people who are interested in trying folk singing for the first time.
+Imogen Fell and Ella Brolly (Wolves Lane and Black Rootz, London) started ‘Songs from the Land,’ queer-led singing sessions that were initially set in a community garden.
+They've subsequently found an all-season home for their sessions at the Lordship Hub.
+The sessions welcomed experienced singers, as well as people interested in trying folk singing for the first time.

 Instagram: @songsfromtheland

-Miriam MacDonald and Sarah Hinds (Heartwood Social Farming Centre, Matlock, Derbyshire) hosts a series of workshops that follow the cycle of a year from spring to winter, exploring the landscape of the farm through song, craft, and landwork related to plants, people, and place.
+Miriam MacDonald and Sarah Hinds (Heartwood Social Farming Centre, Matlock, Derbyshire) hosted a series of workshops that followed the cycle of a year from spring to winter, exploring the landscape of the farm through song, craft, and landwork related to plants, people, and place.

 https://www.heartwoodsfc.com

-Nev Meek (St Gerrans and Porthscatho Old Cornwall Society, Roseland Peninsula, Cornwall) will organise a multigenerational folk choir that draws together participants from schools, community groups, and members of the public to kickstart a revival of carolling traditions on the Roseland.
+Nev Meek (St Gerrans and Porthscatho Old Cornwall Society, Roseland Peninsula, Cornwall) organised a multigenerational folk choir that drew together participants from schools, community groups, and members of the public to kickstart a revival of carolling traditions on the Roseland.
+Learn more about the project, get your own copy of the award winning Carols of the Roseland (including Tregony) carol book, and watch performances from the carol service at Truro Cathedral.

 https://www.stgandpocs.co.uk

-Rupert Philbrick (Music at the Heart of Teesdale, Durham) will pilot a folk choir for youth aged 11+.
-The new group builds on already establishing folk music and local repertoire programming offered to youth musicians in the region.
+Rupert Philbrick (Music at the Heart of Teesdale, Durham) incorporated singing into the curriculum for youth folk bands, aged 11+, building on already established folk music and local repertoire programming offered to youth musicians in the region.
+Members of the Cream Tees and Wear'd Aliens shared songs and tunes at a local Wassail event.

 http://www.mathot.co.uk